fengyuanchen/viewerjs/README.md

 - **element**
   - Type: `HTMLElement`
-  - The target image or container of images for viewing.
+  - The target image, or a container of images, for viewing.

 - **options** (optional)
   - Type: `Object`
   - The options for viewing.
-Check out the available [options](#options).
+See the available [options](#options).

 #### Example